 - 1. Students should enter and exit quietly. - 2.
 Students should remain seated unless following routines of trash disposal, snack, or bathroom use. - 3.
 Students shall demonstrate appropriate table manners. - 4.
-Nothing should ever be thrown in the cafeteria. - 5.
-Running is not permitted at any time. - 6.
-Students should respect others' space. - 7.
-When finished eating, students should leave the area clean. - 8.
-Students should not lend or borrow money from each other. - 9.
-Students must be silent for announcements and follow directions of the cafeteria monitor.
+Students must be quiet for announcements and follow directions of the cafeteria monitor. - 5.
+When finished eating, students should leave the area clean. - 6.
+Students should respect personal space. - 7.
+Running is not permitted at any time. - 8.
+Nothing should ever be thrown in the cafeteria. - 9.
+Students should not lend or borrow money from each other. - 10.
+Students should not share food.